Find and fix writing mistakes instantly

 10B.
 I wish my friend Alex was here.

-How well did you do on these subject-verb agreement worksheets?
-Double check your answers below and then discuss the questions with a friend.
-Afterward, when you’re ready to move on, follow this link to get more info about subject agreement.
+How well did you do these subject-verb agreement worksheets?
+Double check your answers below and discuss them with a teacher if you need more clarity about what is subject verb agreement.
+Afterwards, follow this link to get more info about what is subject-verb agreement and a subject-verb agreement definition.

 We are sorry that this post was not useful for you!